arangodb/docs/3.7/http/general.md

 HTTP Keep-Alive
 ---------------

 ArangoDB supports HTTP keep-alive.
-If the client does not send a *Connection* header in its request, and the client uses HTTP version 1.1, ArangoDB will assume the client wants to keep alive the connection.
+If the client does not send a `Connection` header in its request, and the client uses HTTP version 1.1, ArangoDB will assume the client wants to keep alive the connection.
-If clients do not wish to use the keep-alive feature, they should explicitly indicate that by sending a *Connection: Close* HTTP header in the request.
+If clients do not wish to use the keep-alive feature, they should explicitly indicate that by sending a `Connection: Close` HTTP header in the request.

-ArangoDB will close connections automatically for clients that send requests using HTTP 1.0, except if they send an *Connection: Keep-Alive* header.
+ArangoDB will close connections automatically for clients that send requests using HTTP 1.0, except if they send an `Connection: Keep-Alive` header.

-The default Keep-Alive timeout can be specified at server start using the *--http.keep-alive-timeout* parameter.
+The default Keep-Alive timeout can be specified at server start using the `--http.keep-alive-timeout` startup option.

 Establishing TCP connections is expensive, since it takes several ping pongs between the communication parties.
 Therefore you can use connection keepalive to send several HTTP request over one TCP-connection;
-Each request is treated independently by definition.
+each request is treated independently by definition.
 You can use this feature to build up a so called *connection pool* with several established connections in your client application, and dynamically re-use one of those then idle connections for subsequent requests.